ChangWan723/ChangWan723.github.io/_posts/CSLN/Java/2023-11-15-Some-Interesting-in-Java.md

 }
 ```

 What is the result?
 Obviously, both are "true".
-No problem.

 result: